SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jira.md

     -   started (sprint_started)
     -   closed (sprint_closed)

-When you configure the webhook, enter the URL for the HTTP source you created in [step 2](https://help.sumologic.com/docs/integrations/app-development/jira/#Step_2:_Configure_hosted_collector_to_receive_webhooks) as the endpoint for the webhook.
+When you configure the webhook, enter the URL for the [HTTP source you created](/docs/integrations/app-development/jira/#configure-hosted-collector-to-receive-webhooks) as the endpoint for the webhook.

 ## Logs Collection Configuration & App Installation